Harry Goodhart: Family

 Goodhart was married in 1886 to Rose Ellen Rendel, the eldest daughter of Lord Rendel (1834–1913), a civil engineer and barrister.
 His best man at the wedding was the Duke of Clarence, to whom the five years' older Goodhart had been a tutor.
 Their only child, Harry Stuart Goodhart, was born in 1887.

 Following his father's death in 1895, Harry Stuart Goodhart moved to Wonersh in Surrey with his mother and later changed his name to "Harry Stuart Goodhart-Rendel", going on to become a celebrated architect.

-In February 1902, Goodhart's widow Rose re-married to Wilbraham Villiers Cooper of Chinthurst Hill, near Guildford.
+In February 1902, Goodhart's widow Rose remarried to Wilbraham Villiers Cooper of Chinthurst Hill, near Guildford.
 That same year, the altar rails in St. John the Baptist Church, Wonersh were dedicated to Goodhart's memory by his widow; they bear the inscription: "A.D.M.G.
 In memory of Harry Chester Goodhart Born 1859 [sic] Died 1895 These rails were given in 1902 by his widow".